How Does Alcohol Affects The Brain?, It is very Bad

 Alcohol poisoning occurs when you drink large amounts of alcohol over a short period.
 Drinking alcohol can have long-term effects on the brain, including impaired cognitive function, dementia, and memory problems.

-Alcohol causes the hippocampus, an area of the brains linked to memory and reasoning, to contract.
-Researchers have long known that brain atrophy and narrowing are common in heavy drinkers.Â
+Alcohol causes the hippocampus, an area of the brain linked to memory and reasoning, to contract.
+Researchers have long known that brain atrophy and narrowing are common in heavy drinkers.

 Alcoholism

-Hard-drinking can be three drinks per day for women and four to five drinks per day for men.
+Hard drinking can be three drinks per day for women and four to five drinks per day for men.

 Indication of alcoholism: